 Since that time, the Sportsplex has grown to include 3 ball diamonds, lacrosse box, grass field, running track, children’s playground, outdoor fitness equipment, and 660m rubber fitness path.

-The Sportsplex was part of the 2018 BC Summer Games!
+The Sportsplex is located within the jurisdiction of the Municipality of North Cowichan, and was part of the 2018 BC Summer Games!

 Cowichan Aquatic Centre

-The Cowichan Aquatic Centre, run by the District of North Cowichan, features a full-featured aquatic venue that includes a wave pool, lazy river, twin water slides, 8 lane 25-metre competitive lap pool, steam room, sauna and swirl pool.
+The Cowichan Aquatic Centre, is operated by the District of North Cowichan, features a full-featured aquatic venue that includes a wave pool, lazy river, twin water slides, 8 lane 25-metre competitive lap pool, steam room, sauna and swirl pool.
 There are also an abundance of fitness classes, full fitness centre, meeting spaces, birthday parties, and more.